Water-Engine/water/README.md

 ## General Targets
 - `cloc`: Count the lines of code in the project's relevant directories
+- `sliders`: Generate the magic numbers for the rooks and bishops
 - `help`: Print this help menu

 # For Developers